dotnet/docs-aspire/docs/components-overview.md

     The preceding code:

     - Calls <xref:Aspire.Hosting.PostgresBuilderExtensions.AddPostgresContainer%2A> and chains a call to <xref:Aspire.Hosting.PostgresBuilderExtensions.AddDatabase%2A>, adding a PostgreSQL database container to the app model with a database named `"customers"`.
-    - Chains calls on the result of the <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A> from the Worker Service project:
+    - Chains calls on the result of the <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A> from the worker service project:
       - Calls <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> to add a reference to the `database`.
       - Calls <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.WithReplicas%2A> to set the number of replicas to `3`.